Kiseru: History

 During the Edo period, many samurai and chōnin smoked tobacco, and often carried a kiseru in a special case called a kiseruzutsu.
 Kiseru were considered status symbols for their owners, due to being made from precious metals and having intricate designs adorned on them.
 There was also a high cost on importing tobacco, which was considered an extravagance of the rich.

-The kiseru would be the main way to smoke tobacco until the Meiji Restoration in 1868, where cigarettes were introduced and rapidly became popular.
+The kiseru would be the main way to smoke tobacco until after the Meiji Restoration of 1868, when cigarettes were introduced and rapidly became popular.
 However, kiseru would remain popular in rural areas and among people wishing to preserve its culture.
-By 1929, there were 190 workshops and 400 artisans still producing kiseru in Japan.
-Nowadays, there are only a few artisans left still producing kiseru.
-However, there remains some interest in kiseru by some young people, especially in the aesthetics of kiseru.
+By 1929, there were 190 workshops and 400 artisans producing kiseru in Japan.
+Nowadays, there are only a few artisans left still making kiseru.
+However, there remains some interest in kiseru and its aesthetics among the youth.

 The word kiseru today is more commonly used to refer to the practice of defrauding the railway system by buying two cheap tickets to get past the entrance and exit gates while not paying for the distance between them.
 This is likened to a kiseru as there is only metal at the ends, and nothing in the middle, a metaphor indicating that money (metal) only covers the beginning and end.

 Construction

-There are two main types of kiseru; rau kiseru, which are made of three parts; the mouthpiece (吸口, suikuchi), stem (羅宇, rau), and shank (雁首, gankubi), and nobe kiseru, which are made with a single piece of metal.
+There are two main types of kiseru: rau kiseru, which are made of three parts; the mouthpiece (吸口, suikuchi), stem (羅宇, rau), and shank (雁首, gankubi), and nobe kiseru, which are made with a single piece of metal.

-Metal such as brass or silver is beaten to shape the mouthpiece and bowl, then the sides are joined together with silver solder.
+Metal such as brass or silver is beaten to shape the mouthpiece and bowl, then the sides are joined with silver solder.
 The mouthpiece and bowl are often engraved with intricate and decorative designs.